miniyu157/qq-dump/README_en.US.md

 qq-dump chat <OUTDIR>
 ```

+This command internally invokes ./dumpdb --raw /tmp.
+Intermediate files reside entirely in memory, ensuring ultra-fast performance.

 `chat_export/main.py` is originally `export_chats.py` from the [miniyu157/QQRootFastDecrypt](https://github.com/miniyu157/QQRootFastDecrypt) project, which has a very high completion rate.
 The version built into QQ DUMP is a compatible version.

 The signature "KlxPiao" in `chat_export/LICENSE` is my other pen name.